Koyelaanchal: Critical reception

 Koyelaanchal received mixed reviews from the critics.
-Taran Adarsh of Bollywood Hungama rated 3 stars mentioning it as an absorbing and engaging film.
+Taran Adarsh of Bollywood Hungama rated 3 stars mentioning it as an "absorbing and engaging" film.
 Film Critic Subhash K. Jha gave it 3 stars and said that Koyelaanchal has a plot that reads like pulp fiction but feels like a slice of ugly Indian history.
 Film Critic Joginder Tuteja has also given it 3 stars and termed it "Different And Unconventional".
-Noyon Jyoti Parasara of NowRunning however called it a "Flawed, half-hearted and half-baked", rating it 1.5 stars.